 Nowadays, in the hyper-competitive market space, companies aren’t afraid to invest in technology for their sales department.
 A sales tech stack must systemize, manage, and analyze the current funnel and make valuable forecasts.
-Typically, the majority of this investment goes into a CRM such as Salesforce or Pipedrive.
+Typically, the majority of this investment goes into a CRM SaaS companies use, such as Salesforce or Pipedrive.

-Despite being a useful tool, a CRM isn’t complex enough to achieve a well-rounded outbound sales strategy that integrates your playbook and systemizes your processes.
+Despite being a useful tool, a CRM doesn’t integrate your playbook and systemizes your processes.
+It isn’t complex enough to achieve a well-rounded outbound sales strategy.

 With each SDR managing an average of 100 companies in their outbound pipeline, a CRM alone isn’t capable of executing the heavy lifting.

 When prospecting potential customers, it’s vital to know how often to contact them to achieve favorable and engaging responses.
-To establish an effective cadence, record the total amount of contact attempts and responses.
-Unfortunately, recording this crucial piece of outbound strategy is something that a CRM can’t do on its own.
+To establish an effective strategy, you’ll need to collect data from your SDRs through the amount of contact attempts and responses from your target buyers.
+Unfortunately, recording this crucial piece of an outbound strategy is something that a CRM can’t do on its own.

 Trying to get SDRs to fill in mandatory forms correctly can be futile, to say the least.
 When you collect data intuitively, you can turn it into insights for testing new markets, optimizing your messaging, and predicting revenue flow.

 A prospecting platform makes sure that the right data is collected from your SDRs, at the opportune moment.
 Look for a platform that automatically turns that data into strategic dashboards.